SebastianThorn/Spotiserv/README.md

 TODO's
 ======

-*Add some sort of pause/play-toogle to the webserver *Comment the code
+  * Add some sort of pause/play-toogle to the webserver
+  * Comment the code
+  * Add a Gemfile

 Disclaimer
 ==========